Why businesses should go green with solar power

 Gen Y are passionate about consuming from sustainable and environmentally-friendly businesses.

-Globally, around half of online consumers say they're willing to pay more for services and products produced by companies with an ecological conscience and positive environmental impact, reports global consumer survey company Nielsen
+Globally, around half of online consumers say they're willing to pay more for services and products produced by companies with an ecological conscience and positive environmental impact, reports global consumer survey company Nielsen.

 "Brands that establish a reputation for environmental stewardship among today's youngest consumers have an opportunity to not only grow market share but build loyalty among the power-spending millennials of tomorrow, too," says Grace Farraj, SVP, Public Development and Sustainability, Nielsen.

 Gen Y are even more passionate about consuming from sustainable and environmentally-friendly businesses, reports NZ Independent News Media Scoop.
-Over 60 per cent of Gen Y consumers are willing to pay more for sustainable and ethically sourced businesses, so solar power is a great first step in connecting with these potential customers.
+Over 60 per cent of Gen Y consumers are willing to pay more from sustainable and ethically sourced businesses, so solar power is a great first step in connecting with these potential customers.

 To find out more about how RK Solar and Consulting Services can help your business save money and reach out to a new generation of consumers, get in touch with our team today.